ncbroberg/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a PhD candidate at the European University Institute (EUI), working under the supervision of Andrea Ichino and Andrea Mattozzi.
+I am a PhD candidate in Economics at the European University Institute (EUI), working under the supervision of Andrea Ichino and Andrea Mattozzi.

 I am also a Research Associate at the Migration Policy Centre within the Robert Schuman Centre at the EUI.